 Some of the most relaxing cruises I’ve ever taken were on a Viking ship, and just writing this makes me want to sail with the cruise line again very soon.

-Read more: A better crew make for a better cruise
+Read more: A better crew makes for a better cruise

 All-inclusive cruise lines for a relaxing cruise

-For the ultimate cruise getaway you can opt for a luxury cruise line.
-These cruise lines are all-inclusive and cost a lot more, but the peace of mind of knowing that everything is paid for and you don’t keep getting nickle-and-dimed for every amenity is worth it to some.
-Just remember, if you are paying for an all-inclusive experience but will not be using all of those inclusions you might be better off paying a la cart with another line.
+For the ultimate cruise getaway, you can opt for a luxury cruise line.
+These cruise lines are all-inclusive and cost a lot more, but the peace of mind of knowing that everything is paid for and you don’t keep getting nickel-and-dimed for every amenity is worth it to some.
+Just remember, if you are paying for an all-inclusive experience but will not be using all of those inclusions you might be better off paying a la carte with another line.

 See our 7 favorite all-inclusive cruise lines here